johsteffens/mocutsvd/README.md

 ## Memory and Data Alignment
 MocUT SVD offers some customization around memory handling.

-Function `mocut_svd` does not allocate or free any memory; instead it uses the memory space provided by the matrices.
-The matrix uses a memory management back-end only for allocation and destruction.
-Per default it uses `stdlib` functions `aligned_alloc` and `free`.
+Function `mocut_svd` uses only the memory space provided by the matrices.
+Per default the matrix interface uses `stdlib` functions `aligned_alloc` and `free` for allocation and destruction.
 Alternatively, you can declare your custom memory functions or supply external memory to a matrix via function `mocut_mat_s_setup`.
 You can also control memory alignment.

 This opens possibilities for platforms with limited or non-standard memory management: